Our preferred FABRICS & KNOW-HOW

 Each piece of jewelry is carefully handcrafted and metamorphosed in our Parisian studio with a responsive ethically, eco-friendly and sustainably approach.
 We are using this high quality materials partially issue from recycling or upcycling.

-Acrylic is one of our favorite mediums and is a perfect lightweight alternative to glass, making it more comfortable to wear.
+Acrylic is a perfect lightweight alternative to glass, making it more comfortable to wear.
 We ennoble every single element to accomplish an impeccable high-end jewelry with a meticulous attention to the most intricate details with the emphasis being on high quality workmanship.

-Our another favorite material is rubber.
-We introduced this unconventional material in our collections and the french jewelry area at the dawn of 21 century.
+We introduced rubber, this unconventional material in our collections and the french jewelry industrie at the dawn of 21 century.
 Innovation and agility are our hallmarks.
 We make use of exclusive color treatment of the acrylic & rubber, through the manual process, to produce a sophisticated & spectacular range of color palettes and textured tactile finish for some limited editions and one of a kind pieces with “soft glass” trompe-l’oeil effect.
-Due to this process, there may be a slight variation from one item to another.
-Such variations are inherent in the manufacturing of handmade products, so you may expect minor distinctions that will make your jewelry special and truly one of a kind.

 The hypoallergenic earrings findings are nickel free and safe for sensitive ears.
 Made with 925 Sterling Silver or silver-plated metal.